Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 Is Engine Or Motor Oil Flammable

-If the valve seals or piston rings become ineffective, oil can go into the combustion chamber.
+If the valve seals or piston rings become inadequate, oil can go into the combustion chamber.

 As a result, your car’s oil consumption will substantially increase.
 You’ll notice the following: